 This site includes documents and links that will help you understand the process of Dual Enrollment from you and your child's first conversations with the High School Guidance Counselor to other explanations of course requirements for Daytona State College Programs.
 It also provides information about the role of the parent, student, High School Guidance Counselor and Daytona State College Academic Advisor.
-For further information on Dual Enrollment, please review - Important Information About Dual Enrollment.
+For further information on Dual Enrollment, please review - Important Information About Dual Enrollment (this documment is currently being revised).

 - Dual Enrollment Statement of Transfer Guarantees